shakacode/react_on_rails/docs/guides/tutorial.md

 * [DevServer](https://webpack.js.org/configuration/dev-server/)
 * [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)

-React on Rails will automatically handle disabling server rendering if there is only one bundle file created by the Webpack development server by `rails/webpacker`.
+React on Rails will automatically handle disabling server rendering if there is only one bundle file created by the Webpack development server by `shakapcker`.

 ## Custom IP & PORT setup (Cloud9 example)